CSE404-Group1/documents/SRS.md

 ## Purpose

-The purpose of this document is to build an online system or E-commerce platform to find all kinds of offers and sales advertisement for the regular customers.
-We will provide and merge all the products offer of this country in one platform.
+The purpose of this document is to build an online system or E-commerce platform to find all kinds of offer and sale advertisements for the regular customers.
+We will provide and merge all the product offers of this country in one platform.

 ### 1.2